New Patients (918) 262-4731

 Will dental veneers raise my risk of developing cavities or tooth decay?

-Dental veneers do not cause, or increase your risk of developing cavities or tooth decay.
-When a dentist installs the veneers, they will protect and replace any unexposed or unprotected parts of the tooth or enamel.
+Dental veneers do not cause or increase your risk of developing cavities or tooth decay.
+When a dentist installs the veneers, they will protect and replace any exposed or unprotected parts of the tooth enamel.
+Proper brushing and flossing will ensure that your veneers and teeth under them remain in good condition.

 Do porcelain veneers have any impact on my diet?

-With porcelain veneers you can eat any food that you choose, however your diet does have a direct impact on the life of your new teeth.
-The first few days after your procedure, you should be careful not to eat particularly hard or sticky foods to ensure that your veneers are holding well.
+With porcelain veneers you can eat any food that you choose.
+However, your diet does have a direct impact on the life of your new teeth.
+You should be careful not to eat particularly hard or sticky foods the first few days after your procedure.
+Also avoid opening things with your mouth and teeth with veneers on.

 Are porcelain veneers permanent?

 Rarely will veneers fall off on their own.
-A porcelain veneer is unrepairable, however.
-So if it incurs damage, your dentist will need to completely replace the veneer.
+However, a broken porcelain veneer is unrepairable.
+So your dentist will need to completely replace the damaged veneer.

 Do porcelain veneers ruin your teeth?